 I don’t have room for Shadow Foam!

 We’ve heard this before, but in practice usually the opposite is true.
-Fair to say there does seem to be some kudos attached to having an overflowing, disorganised tool bag.
+Fair to say there often seems to be some level of kudos attached to having an overflowing, disorganised tool bag.
 But in actual fact wouldn’t you rather have fewer lost or damaged tools?
 And bank the time wasted searching for things by being able to grab the right thing first time, every time?
 All this while knocking the socks off any colleague, boss or customer who happens upon your kit?

 When you’re looking for space saving ideas then do consider the addition of an organisation tool like Shadow Foam.
 By organising and making access easier to everything quite often you’ll find that you can actually fit more items in there than before.

 Think of “that” coffee jar analogy (beautifully illustrated here in this short film by Litmos Heroes).
 If you don’t know it, the big rocks go in a jar first, you think it’s full but then the smaller bits fit around it… and so on.
 This analogy is most often used to demonstrate efficiency of time, which is very fitting here too.
-But it also perfectly demonstrates how, when your larger or bulkier items are organised nicely, there will then be more room for the smaller bits to be positioned around them.
+But also, it perfectly demonstrates how, when your larger or bulkier items are organised, there’ll then be more room for the smaller bits to be fitted around them.

-By planning and using an efficient process as to how and where things are stored scores on so many levels.
+Planning and using an efficient process as to how and where things are stored is a real winning strategy.
 Not only will you fit more in there, but you’ll be winning in terms of time too.
 Finding the right thing, first time is going to save you so many hours cumulatively in the long run, the ultimate in storage hacks!
 Then factor in never losing things because it’s now obvious if something is missing, and you’re onto a winner.

 It’s no accident that industries like aviation, engineering and sports mechanics have mandatory tool control, it’s because it really does improve efficiency and accountability, so why shouldn’t we all be able to apply this to any area of our lives!?
 Storage hacks and space saving ideas and solutions are there to make life easier, better.
-So usually, yes you really do have room to add in Shadow Foam to help get your contents organised… and then some!
+So actually, usually, yes.
+You really should have room to add in Shadow Foam to help get your contents organised.
+And then some!

 Want to see if Shadow Foam can work for you?

 Then give it a go… you can get a sample from us usually by the next working day.
-It’s also worth exploring some of the ideas and uses we demonstrate on our Youtube channel to help you get inspired.
+Also you should explore some of the ideas and uses we demonstrate on our Youtube channel .
+That’ll really help you get inspired!
 When you’re ready to give it a go, make sure you’re all kitted up with the right safety equipment.
 Then, refresh your cutting and peeling skills by watching our “how to” videos and away you go…!
 As always be sure to share your storage hacks, space saving ideas and creations with us on our social platforms too, we love to see them!